-5-2.2 - Level of investment in training and skills development
+34 - Level of participation and support in training skills development

-Measure 5-2.2 Target Results Training in environmental and safety procedures in In 2016 Canfor had 4 woodlands employees with compliance with company training plans.
+Measure 34 Target Results Training in environmental and safety procedures in In 2018 Canfor had 4 woodlands employees with compliance with company training plans.
 Target of 100 duties in Fort Nelson.
 All 4 employees received percent of company employees will have both required safety and environmental training.
 This environmental and safety training (5). indicator target is considered to have been met.

 Target Met

 ✓ Yes No Pending

 Recommendations and Next Steps

 None at this point.

-References
+Deferences

-5-2.3 - Level of direct and indirect employment
+35 - Level of direct and indirect employment

-Measure 5-2.3 Target Results Maintain current level of direct and indirect During the reporting period Canfor had a total of 4 employment as expressed as a factor of current harvest staff assigned to Fort Nelson duties.
+Measure 35 Target Results Maintain current level of direct and indirect During the reporting period Canfor had a total of 4 employment as expressed as a factor of current harvest staff assigned to Fort Nelson duties.
 A total of 2.4 level (or using indirect job multipliers derived from the person years of employment were created through last TSR (variance of 10%) Canfor's planning and reforestation activities in Fort Nelson.
-The TSR employment multiplier of 1.25 yields a total of 5 direct and indirect jobs.
+The 2006 TSR employment multiplier of 1.25 yields a total of 5 direct and indirect jobs.
 This indicator target is considered to have been achieved.